Lundez/simple-crawler/README.md

     - Clean html & fetch all links that hasn't been fetched
     - Repeat
   4. Shut down once there's no more new links
-- `LinkValidator.scala` this object validates if link should be crawled
+- `LinkHandler.scala` this object validates if link should be crawled and fetches all assets links inside a html-document
 - `HtmlCleaner.scala` this object cleans html doc to make the asset paths look better
   - Removes cache path (`X.css?{hash}`)
   - Relativize path (e.g. `../asset`, `asset`)
     - Because intellij built-in web server does not work with `/asset`.
   - Adds `.html` to "internal" html links to also be able to traverse them in IntelliJ's web server
+- `FileHandler.scala` this object takes the url & byte-content (post-cleaning) and saves to file-system at the correct location.
+- `ResponseData.scala` is a `case class` that makes the code a little cleaner

 **Known Issues**
 - There's a few href/src inside the CSS that I have been to lazy to fix.